LGBTQ people in science: Inclusive practices within academic publishing

-Industry Examples in LGBTQ+ Inclusion
+Industry examples in LGBTQ+ inclusion

-Companies that expand the language of their policies to include all family structures demonstrate a commitment to true equity.
-Finally, robust anti-discrimination policies provide a foundational safeguard, ensuring that all employees feel safe, valued, and respected.

 Apple is a leader in promoting diversity, with initiatives such as Pride@Apple, a resource group for LGBTQ+ employees.
 Apple's workforce reflects significant representation from underrepresented communities, and its openly gay CEO, Tim Cook, serves as a visible advocate for equity.

 AT&T, a pioneer in LGBTQ+ inclusion, was among the first companies to implement anti-discrimination policies based on sexual orientation.
 Its LGBTQ+ employee network, League at AT&T, has been a model for workplace resource groups since its founding in 1987.
 The company also actively supports LGBTQ+ visibility through sponsorships like the LOVELOUD music festival.

 Google demonstrates its commitment through extensive philanthropic efforts, such as donating millions to LGBTQ+ organizations and initiatives like OutRight Action International.
 The company's platform amplifies LGBTQ+ visibility through features such as LGBTQ-friendly business attributes and Pride-themed doodles.

-IBM has a longstanding history of inclusion, offering domestic partner benefits since 1996 and collaborating with organizations like Out & Equal to advance workplace equity.
-The company's leadership on legislative issues, including personal appeals to Congress for the Equality Act, underscores its dedication to systemic change.
+Since 1996, IBM has offered domestic partner benefits and collaborated with organizations such as Out & Equal to advance workplace equity.
+The company has also advocated for legislative measures, including personal appeals to Congress for the Equality Act.

 Salesforce similarly prioritizes LGBTQ+ inclusion through equality groups such as Outforce and targeted diversity recruiting initiatives.
 In 2021, the company launched gender-inclusive benefits, including support for transgender employees and their families, during Transgender Awareness Week.

 PayPal has taken bold stances against discriminatory policies, such as withdrawing plans for a headquarters in North Carolina after the state passed anti-LGBTQ+ legislation.
 Its partnerships with organizations like Out in Tech demonstrate a broader commitment to advocacy and digital equity.

 Pinterest stands out for publishing its own gender transition guide and earning top scores in the Human Rights Campaign's Corporate Equality Index.
 The company provides resources and benefits aligned with the World Professional Association for Transgender Health, reinforcing its dedication to inclusivity.

-Broader Impact
+Broader impact

 Corporate efforts to support LGBTQ+ employees extend beyond internal policies.
 By leveraging their platforms, these companies influence societal norms and advance broader conversations about equality.
 For example, public support for the Equality Act and partnerships with advocacy organizations amplify the fight for federal anti-discrimination protections.
 Furthermore, initiatives like diversity resource groups provide critical networking and mentorship opportunities, enabling LGBTQ+ professionals to advance their careers.
 While significant progress has been made, challenges remain.
 Companies must continually evaluate and adapt their policies to address emerging needs and ensure all employees feel empowered.
 The ongoing advocacy of industry leaders sets a promising precedent for workplaces of the future, where diversity and inclusion are integral to corporate success.
 By adopting and expanding these practices, businesses can drive meaningful change for their employees, industries, and society at large.